sst/guide/_chapters/monitoring-deployments-in-seed.md

 ![View lambda metrics in prod screenshot](/assets/part2/view-lambda-metrics-in-prod.png)

-### Rollback in production
+### Rollback in Production

 Now obviously, we have a problem.
 Usually you might be tempted to fix the code and push and promote the change.
-But since our users might affected by faulty promotions to prod, we want to rollback our changes immediately.
+But since our users might be affected by faulty promotions to prod, we want to rollback our changes immediately.

 To do this, head back to the **prod** stage.
 And hit the **Rollback** button on the previous build we had in production.